Thomas Middleton: Death

 Middleton died at his home at Newington Butts in Southwark in 1627, and was buried on 4 July in St Mary's churchyard.
 The old church of St Mary's was demolished in 1876 for road-widening.
 Its replacement elsewhere in Kennington Park Road was destroyed in the Second World War, but rebuilt in 1958.
 The old churchyard where Middleton was buried survives as a public park in Elephant and Castle.

 Reputation

 Middleton's work has long been praised by literary critics, among them Algernon Charles Swinburne and T. S. Eliot.
-The latter thought Middleton was second only to Shakespeare.
+Eliot thought Middleton was second only to Shakespeare.

 Middleton's plays were staged throughout the 20th century and into the 21st, each decade offering more productions than the last.
 Even some less familiar works of his have been staged: A Fair Quarrel at the National Theatre, and The Old Law by the Royal Shakespeare Company.
 The Changeling has been adapted for film several times.
 The tragedy Women Beware Women remains a stage favourite.
 The Revenger's Tragedy was adapted for Alex Cox's film Revengers Tragedy, the opening credits of which attribute the play's authorship to Middleton.